DaveGutHib/Project-Portfolio-3/README.md

 This was confirmed when normalising the data for Deejay, where the FADC entry for "Double Rolling Sobat mk" (simplified to "sobat mk") is listed as [60], which is the correct value when taking only the first entry from the previous entry of [60,50]

-![Manually changing key names](assets/images/coding_confirmation_of_correct_value.png)
+![Manually changing key names](assets/images/coding_confirmation_of_correct_value.png) _Even though this value is correct, it was still removed.
+Since how FADC values are derived are consistent across all characters and moves, this has the potential to be universally automated at the code level.
+Therefore individual values referencing it are redundant_

 Once finalised, the dictionary of strings for keys and lists for damage values looks as follows: